This webpage will be updated as more information is available.

 Essential City services that have continued uninterrupted during the COVID-19 pandemic include:

 - Drinking water, utility services, and garbage collection

 - Development services

 - Capital projects

-All scheduled court hearings for April and May have been canceled and will resume on Tuesday, June 2.
+All scheduled court hearings through June 23 have been canceled.
 To save everyone time and avoid larger gatherings, you will be notified by mail about your scheduled court date.